jaedync/StarlinkNavigator/README.md

 ![Satellite Tracking System Interface](screenshot.png)

 ## Overview
-This Python-based Satellite Tracking System is expertly designed for tracking the position of Starlink satellites in real-time.
+This Python-based Satellite Tracking System is designed for tracking the position of Starlink satellites in real-time.
 It incorporates Skyfield for precise astronomical calculations, supporting dynamic updates of satellite positions and alerting when satellites fall below a specified altitude threshold.

 ## Key Features
 - **Real-Time Satellite Tracking:** Automatically updates the position of satellites, displaying current altitude and azimuth.